rickardl/gcp-intro-demo/README.md

 ## Project Module

 The [project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) definition creates the infra project that will host all resources in this demonstration.
-IaC also links this new project to the folder we are using (if you don't have a project modify the code) and to a billing account (you must have a billing account in order to create resources).
+IaC also links this new project to the folder we are using (if you don't have a folder modify the code) and to a billing account (you must have a billing account in order to create resources).
 We also set auto-create-network to false since we don't want that GCP creates a default VPC for us which it would normally do.

 We also turn on certain GCP APIs we need in this project (compute related).